akostrik/libft/README.md

 # 42_libft
-The first project of 42 School
+A project of 42 School

+C

 Solo, about 70 hours

 ```$ cd submit/```